 Scientists discovered that when the temperature of water heats up for corals, fish “tempers” cool down, providing the first strong evidence of coral bleaching acting as a trigger for fast change in reef fish behavior.

-Lancaster University and collaborating institutes, including the ARC Centre of Excellence for Coral Reef Studies (Coral CoE), have published their findings in Nature Climate Change, which reveal how the iconic butterflyfish, thought to be sensitive indicators of reef health, can offer an early warning sign that reef fish populations are in jeopardy.
+Scientists from Lancaster University and collaborating institutes, including the ARC Centre of Excellence for Coral Reef Studies (Coral CoE), have published their findings in Nature Climate Change, which reveal how the iconic butterflyfish, thought to be sensitive indicators of reef health, can offer an early warning sign that reef fish populations are in jeopardy.

 The international team of scientists spent over 600 hours underwater studying butterflyfish over a two-year period including the extraordinary mass coral bleaching event of 2016.